Tag: uconn huskies

 L to R: Walt Dropo, Andy Baylock and Larry Panciera, 1983.

 As a lifelong son of Connecticut, Baylock grew up in New Britain as a talented baseball and football player.
-A 1960 graduate of Central Connecticut State University, He captained the baseball and football teams and received the Gladstone Award; CCSU’s highest scholar-athlete award and was later inducted into the Central Connecticut Hall of Fame in 1981.
-After graduating from CCSU, his career took him beyond the Connecticut’s borders to the University of Michigan where Baylock earned his master’s degree and as a graduate assistant football and baseball coach.
+A 1960 graduate of Central Connecticut State University, he captained the baseball and football teams and received the Gladstone Award: CCSU’s highest scholar-athlete award.
+He was later inducted into the Central Connecticut Hall of Fame in 1981.

-In 1962, Baylock returned home to become the head football coach for East Catholic High School in Manchester.
-He then enjoyed a successful stint as a professional football player with the Springfield Acorns of the Atlantic Coast Professional Football League from 1963 to 1965.
-Baylock was later honored with induction into the East Catholic High School Hall of Fame.
+After graduating from CCSU, he traveled to the University of Michigan where Baylock earned his master’s degree while serving as a graduate assistant football and baseball coach.
+In 1962, he returned home to accept the head football coach for East Catholic High School in Manchester, Connecticut.
+He also had a successful stint as a professional football player with the Springfield Acorns of the Atlantic Coast Professional Football League from 1963 to 1965.
+He was later honored with induction into the East Catholic High School Hall of Fame.

 Andy Baylock, 1986.

-Over the years, Baylock has been honored by several athletic organizations, including his January 1996 induction into the American Baseball Coaches Hall of Fame, one of the seven Hall of Fames in which he has been enshrined.
-Baylock has been selected as the 2011 recipient of the ABCA/Wilson Lefty Gomez Award, the highest bestowed by the ABCA.
+Nowadays, Baylock is in his 14th year as the UConn football program’s Director of Football Alumni and Community Affairs.
+He serves as the team’s liaison both to professional scouts and the Connecticut high school coaches.
+He has been honored by several athletic organizations including an induction into the American Baseball Coaches Hall of Fame (1996) – one of the seven Hall of Fames in which he has been enshrined.
+Baylock was also selected as the 2011 recipient of the ABCA/Wilson Lefty Gomez Award, the highest honor bestowed by the ABCA.

 USA Baseball, 1990.